lucas-meyer-7/Speech-Recognition-Afrikaans-isiXhosa/README.md

-# Automatic Speech Recognition for Afrikaans & isiXhosa
+# Automatic speech recognition for Afrikaans & isiXhosa
 The basic aim of this project is to perform automatic speech recognition for spoken Afrikaans and isiXhosa.

 ## 1. How to run
 Refer to the Python notebooks in the ``src`` directory.